A message to prospective students, their families, and educators:

 Below are insights from our Admissions Committee for prospective students about some common areas of concern:

 Just as secondary schools take a diverse set of approaches to curricula and assessment during normal times, schools are taking a diverse set of approaches when responding to the outbreak.
-We expect that many transcripts will look different for at least the spring 2020 semester.
+We expect that many transcripts will look different for at least the spring and fall 2020 semesters.
 Regardless of your school’s decisions, we will work to understand your school’s unique context and will not penalize students whose transcripts lack letter grades.
 It may be helpful to know that Yale does not re-calculate or re-weight grade point averages to a uniform scale.

 We also recognize that many students’ personal circumstances may make it especially difficult to achieve at their typical academic level during this time.
 These considerations will also be part of our committee’s whole-person review.